bhuvig/bhuvig.github.io/about.md

 I am a Second Year Undergraduate in the Department of Electrical Engineering, IIT Kanpur.
 I am a tech enthusiast.
-My current interests lie in Artificial Intelligence, Machine Learning, Game Theory and Cyber Security.
+My current interests lie in Robotics, Artificial Intelligence, Machine Learnin and Cyber Security.
 Don't ask me what I want to do with my life, I don't know yet!

 ### More Information